Daniel J. Frey

 Hear That?

-In the night where the street lights buzz.
+In the night, where the streetlights buzz.

 The smell of cooking still lingers.